sharletk/sharletpconsole.js/README.md

 **Please Note:** Due to some internal issues which I am not able to figure out, you can only use this package under certain circumstances:
 1. Inside of a javascript codebase.
-2. Inside of a typescript codebase that uses typescript native compiler to transcompile as javadcript.
+2. Inside of a typescript codebase that uses typescript native compiler to transcompile as javascript.

 If you ever try to run it with the use of `ts-node`, there will be alot of errors encountered.